Best Schools in Colorado Springs, Colorado

 What is the average school rating in Colorado Springs, Colorado?

-The average MySchoolScout composite score for schools in Colorado Springs is 6.3 out of 10, based on academic achievement, student growth, equity, and school environment.
+The average MySchoolScout composite score for schools in Colorado Springs is 6.2 out of 10, built from student growth, poverty-adjusted academic achievement, and school environment — plus college readiness for high schools.

 What is the top-ranked school in Colorado Springs, Colorado?

-The top-ranked school in Colorado Springs on MySchoolScout is Queen Palmer Elementary School with a composite score of 9.1/10.
+The top-ranked school in Colorado Springs on MySchoolScout is The Classical Academy High School with a composite score of 9.0/10.

 What is the best elementary school in Colorado Springs, Colorado?

-The top-ranked elementary school in Colorado Springs on MySchoolScout is Queen Palmer Elementary School with a composite score of 9.1/10.
+The top-ranked elementary school in Colorado Springs on MySchoolScout is Broadmoor Elementary School with a composite score of 9.0/10.

 What is the best middle school in Colorado Springs, Colorado?

-The top-ranked middle school in Colorado Springs on MySchoolScout is North Middle School with a composite score of 8.6/10.
+The top-ranked middle school in Colorado Springs on MySchoolScout is Cheyenne Mountain Junior High School with a composite score of 8.6/10.

 What is the best high school in Colorado Springs, Colorado?

-The top-ranked high school in Colorado Springs on MySchoolScout is The Vanguard School (high) with a composite score of 9.1/10.
+The top-ranked high school in Colorado Springs on MySchoolScout is The Classical Academy High School with a composite score of 9.0/10.

 How many school districts serve Colorado Springs, Colorado?